skounis/architecture-and-reference-framework/docs/arf.md

     -   Relying Parties may try to request attributes from a Wallet Instance for which they have no lawful grounds.

--   Relying Parties may try to violate a User\'s privacy by tracking the User by processing their data without lawful grounds.
+-   Relying Parties may try to violate a User's privacy by tracking the User by processing their data without lawful grounds.
 They can do so, as an example, by comparing without lawful grounds a signature, hash, or public key value present in an attestation that the User